marciocamello/angular2-app-seed/README.md

-# Angular 2 App Seed based in - https://github.com/mschwarzmueller/angular-2-beta-boilerplate
+# Angular 2 App Seed

 ## Description
 This repository acts as a very simple Angular 2 App Seed with which you can get started developing Angular 2 immediately.